Hospital urges residents to use health services wisely over May bank holidays

 Most people know how to treat a cold or sore throat without seeing their GP but it’s a good idea to consult them about symptoms that just aren’t going away to make sure they are dealt with before they become urgent.

-You can find information about common conditions here and see this useful guide to children’s health here.
+You can find information about common conditions on the NHS website and see this useful guide to children’s health on the NHS Nottingham and Nottinghamshire website.

 Pharmacies